NeilJustice/ZenUnitAndMetalMock/README.md

 Testing using random inputs instead of constant inputs is a central technique for maximizing code's robustness to code mutations.

-Today, code mutations can be induced manually by one's self or colleagues during code review to confirm the degree of rigorousness with which unit tests have been written.

-In the 2020s, a combinatorial number of code mutations will be able to be induced programatically by LLVM-powered mutation testing frameworks.
-If the folks currently writing C++ mutation testing frameworks go the distance, you may one day hear in the hallway, at conferences, and on the forums "100% line and branch coverage?
+If the folks currently writing C++ mutation testing frameworks go the distance, you may one day hear dialog such as "100% line and branch coverage?
 That's excellent, but how's your mutation coverage?"

-ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations that can be introduced to a program under test.
+ZenUnit provides the following random value generating functions for writing unit tests that are robust to the swap-variable-with-constant code mutation, which is one of the most straightforward code mutations to induce manually today or with an LLVM-powered mutation testing framework in the 2020s.

 |Random Value Generating Function|Description|
 |--------------------------------|-----------|